 b) 00MID2XXX Harbour radio stations

 c) 00MID3XXX Pilot stations, etc.

+d) 00MID4XXX AIS repeater stations

 4 This format scheme creates blocks of 999 numbers for each category of station, however the method is optional and should be used only as a guidance.
 Many other possibilities exist if the administration concerned wishes to augment the scheme.